notshodan/BGEYSNU/README.md

 # What's the TIPE ?

 It's a project you conduct on a specific theme to present at your oral exams in CPGE (french schools made to enter engineering schools).
-It stands for (in english) supervised self-initiative work.
 Essentially, you're presented a theme (in 2023 it was Games and Sports) and you have to come up with a project that you will conduct entirely by yourself, in order to show your abilities at conceptualizing an idea, laying it down, making models to verify your idea, etc.

 # Why a github repo ?